tmstevebigdata/Getting_and_Cleaning_Data/CodeBook.md

 > 6) Appropriately label the data set with descriptive variable names.

-> 7) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
+> 7) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 > 8) Finally output the tidy data set to a text file.